pestrela/music/traktor/README.md

 a) A quite broad knowledge base that covers Traktor, Mappings, Laptop optimization, Controllers, etc...\
 https://github.com/pestrela/music/blob/master/traktor/README.md#table-of-contents

-b) The most popular traktor mapping for the DDJ-1000, which also works in all other 4 deck controllers (SX2, SRT, SZ, etc)\
+b) The most popular traktor mapping for the DDJ-1000.
+This also works for other 4 deck controllers (SX2, SRT, SZ, XZ, etc)\
 https://maps.djtechtools.com/mappings/9279

 c) CMDR, the free  TSI mapping editor for Traktor\